Bharathbk144724/Log-Analysis/README.md

-Log Analysis and Monitoring Script
+Log Analysis and Monitoring ScriptÂ

 Introduction

 This Python script automates log analysis and monitoring, providing real-time insights into your application's log files.
 It continuously monitors a specified log file, analyzes entries for specific keywords or patterns, and generates summary reports.
 Features
 * Continuous Monitoring: Tracks new entries in the log file using tail -f.